2013–14 Victory Day T20 Cup

 The 2013–14 Victory Day T20 Cup was a Twenty20 cricket competition that was held in Bangladesh.
 It was played by four teams, during December 2013.
 Four Dhaka Premier League teams took part in a lottery to determine who picked one each of the Yellow, Blue, Green and Red teams.
 Announcing the schedule of the tournament at a press conference on 21 December, the Bangladesh Cricket Board (BCB) confirmed that four teams would participate in the T20 series and AMBER Group would be the title sponsors of the event.

 Nasir Hossain was given a leave from the tournament to attend his brother's wedding.
 Abdur Razzak also missed out due to personal commitment while Shamsur Rahman did not recover sufficiently from an ankle injury.
-They were replaced by Sharifullah and Naeem Islam jnr.
+They were replaced by Sharifullah and Naeem Islam.

-In the final match, Prime Bank Cricket Club defeated UCB BCB XI by 55 runs to win their Victory Cup title.
+In the final match, Prime Bank Cricket Club defeated UCB BCB XI by 55 runs to win the title.
 Rubel Hossain of Prime Bank Cricket Club won the player of the final award for his cheap economic rate of 4.75.
 Anamul Haque was the leading run scorer in the tournament with 298 runs while the leading wicket-taker was Al-Amin Hossain with 13 wickets including a five-for.